slowernews/hamster-system/README.md

         Inside folders [personal], [work] you can have bundles of projects:
         Example: #large investor (bundle with all projects of a client)
-        Example: #family (bundle with all your family related projects)
+        Example: #personal (bundle with all your personal related projects)

 - project<sup> 3</sup> (derived from twitter mention): **@**